w3f/Grants-Program/applications/Omniverse DLT.md

 In addition, we will implement a swap platform especially for different Omniverse tokens, which will be implemented as a `substrate pallet`.

 #### Why we are intrested in it
-As an infrastructure serving multiple chains, we definitely want Dante's token to be accessed in multiple chains.
+As an infrastructure serving multiple chains, we definitely want Dante's token to be accessed anywhere.
 However, we do not believe that the asset-bridge model is appropriate.
 - We want Dante's token to be treated as a whole not being devided into different parts on different public chains.
 O-DLT can get it.
 - When one chain breaks down, we don't want to lose our assets along with it.
 None of the assets-bridges can provide a guarantee for this.
 O-DLT can provide this guarantee even if there's only one chain that works.
 - Not just for Dante's token, we are willing to help other projects make their token omniverse if they need it.
 O-DLT is such a new kind of token protocol at the application level.